alexmasluk/secure-chat/README.md

 **This is the repo for our group project**

 What we have so far
--Server and Client each have a sqlite3 database
+- Server and Client each have a sqlite3 database
--Each db has a user and message table
+- Each db has a user and message table
--Server has a private RSA key
+- Server has a private RSA key
--Each client has a copy of server's public RSA key -Each client has an RSA key pair
+- Each client has a copy of server's public RSA key
+- Each client has an RSA key pair

 1) Server loads RSA key
 2) Server listens for client connections